 This article provides an overview of how to use OSHA's ITA and reviews the steps that employers must take this year to comply with the rule.
 If you are new to OSHA recordkeeping, check out our Ultimate OSHA recordkeeping guide for more information.

 Employers should also be aware that OSHA is not accepting 2017 Form 300 and 301 information at this time.
-OSHA announced that it will issue a notice of proposed rulemaking (NPRM) to reconsider, revise, or remove provisions of the "Improve Tracking of Workplace Injuries and Illnesses" final rule, including the collection of the Forms 300/301 data.
+OSHA issued a notice of proposed rulemaking (NPRM) to reconsider, revise, or remove provisions of the "Improve Tracking of Workplace Injuries and Illnesses" final rule, including the collection of the Forms 300/301 data.
 The Agency is currently reviewing comments on the provisions, and is expected to publish a final rule by June 2019.

 First, log into the ITA portal directly from OSHA's website.